Save Big on Cyber Monday! Up to 40% Off

 Key constraints and duplicates

-Missing or extra information
+Missing or extra data

 If a JSON file lacks the required fields for import or contains additional records, it can cause issues with data accuracy after import.